 When she appeared on his other two sides, two new faces emerged in these directions.
 As a last resort, she leapt into the sky.
 A fifth face emerged from the deity, looking upwards.
 Conceding her defeat, she consented to become the deity’s consort.

-Then Brahma summoned his consort, Saraswati, and told her to say whatever the gods desired.
+Then Brahma summoned his consort, Sarawati, and told her to say whatever the gods desired.
 When Kumbhakaran spoke to invoke his boon, she entered his mouth, causing him to say, “To sleep for innumerable years.”
 She then exited his body.
-After this, Kumbhakaran is said to be asleep for 12 years at a time.
+However, his brother Ravana requested lord Brahma to withdraw the boon as it was indeed a curse.
+Brahma couldn’t withdraw the boon entirely but he changed it to make Kumbhkaran sleep continuously for six months in a year and then wake up for a day to eat to his heart’s content and then go to sleep for another six months.

-The goddess Saraswati is often depicted as a beautiful woman dressed in pure white, often seated on a white lotus, which symbolizes light, knowledge, and truth.
+Goddess Saraswati is often depicted as a beautiful woman dressed in pure white, often seated on a white lotus, which symbolizes light, knowledge, and truth.
+Her countenance is calm and soothing.
 She not only embodies knowledge but also the experience of the highest reality.

 In the scriptures, she is generally described as being as white as the moon, adorned in white ornaments, and holding a book and a pen in her hands.

-A hamsa (swan) is often shown near her feet.
-In Hindu mythology, the hamsa is a sacred bird, which if offered a mixture of milk and water, is said to be able to drink only milk.
-It symbolizes the ability to discriminate between good and evil.
+A Hansa (swan) is often shown near her feet.
+In Hindu mythology, the Hansa is a sacred bird, which if offered a mixture of milk and water, is said to be able to drink only milk.
+It symbolizes the ability to discriminate between good and evil, appropriate and inappropriate.
+This discerning ability of the intellect stands for Viveka ( wisdom ) in Hinduism.

 Saraswati and Brahma

-According to Hindu mythology, Saraswati is the wife of Lord Brahma.
-Brahma represents the abstract, while she represents action and reality.
-Some Hindus believe that all creatures were born from the union of Brahma and Saraswati.
+Brahma represents the abstract, while Goddess Saraswati represents action and reality.
 She is considered to be the embodiment of his power, the instrument of creation and energy that derives from his actions.

 Manifestations